dainperkins/Elastic-ECS-SIEM/README.md

 and an Elastic ingest pipeline for handling geoip, asn, and meraki asset enrichment for observers (when Meraki devices are reporting as observers) and hosts (for e.g. 1x login) etc.)

+Some day I'll add some dashboards.

+Theres also a logstash directory that I'll put snippets in, currently (Thanks Derek) theres a ruby implementastion of the general network community_id processor.